• Skip to primary navigation

 5 stars

-I absolutely love the combination of peanut butter and bananas.
+I absolutely love the combination of peanut butter and banana in these.
 Great recipe!

 Reply